andrewrubio/olapic/README.md

 For the left chevron, I moved the whole strip left (by one thumbnail) and then animated it back right into the viewing window.

 Then I added more jQuery to decrease opacity when hovering over an image.

+## Image Lightbox Modal - Magnific

+For the popup modal, I used the [Magnific](http://dimsemenov.com/plugins/magnific-popup/) jQuery lightbox plugin and used the zoom effect (which I have used before).
+To make this work I made the image a hyperlink, where the endpoint ref is the "normal" image from the API.